alphagov/notifications-net-client/DOCUMENTATION.md

 ### Use Visual Studio

-Use the [Nuget Package Manager](https://docs.microsoft.com/en-us/nuget/what-is-nuget) [external link] to install the client package in Visual Studio.
+Use the [Nuget Package Manager](https://docs.microsoft.com/en-us/nuget/what-is-nuget) [external link] to install the `notifications-net-client` client package in Visual Studio.

 You can use either the [console](https://docs.microsoft.com/en-us/nuget/tools/package-manager-console) [external link] or the [UI](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui) [external link].